-Current sugar level is 200 minus 150, which is your desired sugar level.
+Current sugar level is 200 minus 150, which is your child's desired sugar level.

-So, 50 is how much you need to correct your sugar down.
+So, 50 is how much you need to correct your child's sugar down.

-Since the correction factor is 50, that means you divide 50 correction factor by the

-50 that you want to bring down by 1 unit of insulin.
+Since the correction factor is 50, that means you divide 50 correction factor by the 50 that you want to bring down by 1 unit of insulin.

-Then 1 is the correction dose you would give yourself to bring your sugar level down.
+Then 1 is the correction dose you would give your child to bring their sugar level down.